jonmartinsolaas/spring-boot-with-angular-and-primeng/README.md

 # Howto use Angular4 and PrimeNG in a Spring Boot app.

-This repo doesn't contain any code, just a description on how to get stuff up and running.
+This repo doesn't contain any code, just a description on how to get stuff up and running, pulled togehter from other resources on the web.

 ## Install Angular if needed